darrelmiller/api-manifest/draft-miller-api-manifest.md

 - generate a minimal set of client code that can be used to access the specified resources
 - define API subsets for API gateways
 - identify the scopes or roles that an application must be granted to be able to access those resources
-- use as Signed Statement in Trustworthy and Transparent Digigtal Supply Chains
+- use as Signed Statement in Trustworthy and Transparent Digital Supply Chains
 - perform dependency checks for updates to APIs in a similar way Dependabot tooling does for package dependencies
 - provide security alerts for APIs that have announced discovered vulnerabilities
 - describe the capabilities of a skill/plugin for a chat-based system